prashantjain68/filesDownloadAssignment/README.md

 API errors are handled and displayed in the UI.
 To simulate an error, set `GET_FILES_SHOULD_THROW_ERROR = true` in `src/utils/FilesService.ts`.
 This error case is fully tested in `FilesViewer.test.tsx`.

+No component library is used.
+All components are built with native HTML elements.

+Additional libraries such as react-router were intentionally omitted to keep the solution focused on the assignment requirements.

 ## Getting Started

 ```bash